 Because organizations are very concerned about the privacy and security of their data saved on remote servers, finishing a course in security fundamentals and concepts may enhance your value and help you stand out from your co-workers.

 Overall, you must have a firm understanding of security controls and vulnerabilities, disaster recovery, backups and each party’s responsibilities for digital and physical security as specified in SLAs and contracts.
 Which points us to another skill set that may raise your earnings and better your CV – vendor management skills.

 While day-to-day monitoring of third-party and outsourced vendors and contract negotiations are must-have qualities for admins, vendor managers, and security gurus as well as network architects and admins in some firms, knowing risk mitigation procedures can strengthen the careers of anyone who “touches” cloud computing, including virtualization, DBAs, application developers, and even specialists.

 What is Cloud mentality specifically?
 From a professional standpoint, it indicates adopting a different approach to the way you do your job and combining complementary skills that enable the shift to this new paradigm.

-For example, if you’re a network engineer, understanding critical coding skills is becoming significant, if you haven’t already, grow your existing abilities by practicing scripts to automate your regular chores.
-Execute a DevOps method, and be willing to walk developers through the steps of starting a cloud application.
+if you’re a network engineer, understanding critical coding skills is becoming significant, if you haven’t already, grow your existing abilities by practicing scripts to automate your regular chores.
+Execute a Develops method, and be willing to walk developers through the steps of starting a cloud application.

 Developers are required to address their job with an operational mindset and have an understanding of the infrastructure and deployment process.
 “The cloud isn’t going away, and roles are changing,” Brown stated.
 “Right now, you can master new skills and get ahead of the changes.
-But ultimately, tech pros who stay grounded in their old ways may not have employment security.”
+But ultimately, Stats About Cloud Computing to Make You Stand Out is to tech pros who stay grounded in their old ways may not have employment security.”

 All the best and happy learning!